Last Updated on February 10, 2024 by Louise Carter

 The chemicals used to eradicate mold are just as dangerous when breathed in for several hours, so give them time to work and allow the smells and side effects to pass.

 The best time to clean black mold is the early morning when you have no reason to use the bedroom.
 Open all the windows after cleaning to allow the smells to dissipate.

 You’ll likely be free to use the bedroom within an hour of cleaning black mold.
-You can mask any lingering chemical aromas with scented candles or incense.
+Scented candles or incense can mask any lingering chemical aromas.

 Black mold adversely affects human health and the structural integrity of a property.
 Resolve black mold in the bedroom immediately to prevent your home from becoming unsafe.